Wednesday, December 2, 2009

-MONDAY MORNING MISSION MEDITATION for week of November 29, 2009
+MONDAY MORNING MISSION MEDITATION for the week of June 29, 2014

 Catholic Charities.
 Providing Help.
 Creating Hope.